ProAmineOfficial/Driver-NanoKit-ESP32-of-T.U.M-Pro_Amine-IC/README.md

 ### 1. Download the Driver
 - You can download the latest version of the driver from the [Releases](https://github.com/YourUsername/NanoKit-ESP32-Windows-Driver/releases) section.

-### 2. Install the Driver
-- After downloading, extract the contents of the ZIP file.
-- Open **Device Manager** on your Windows PC.
-- Locate the **NanoKit Integrated ESP32** device under "Other devices".
-- Right-click the device and choose **Update driver**.
-- Select **Browse my computer for driver software**.
-- Navigate to the folder where you extracted the driver files.
-- Click **Next** to install the driver.

-### 3. Temporarily Disable Driver Signature Enforcement and Install the Unsigned Driver
+### 2. Temporarily Disable Driver Signature Enforcement and Install the Unsigned Driver
 If you encounter an issue related to driver signature during installation, follow these steps to temporarily disable driver signature enforcement:

 1. **Press and hold the Shift key** while clicking **Restart** from the Start menu.